 This is an incredible trailer, and if you get a chance to see one, make sure the owner gives you a tour.
 In 1953, plans for a trailer called the "Wild Goose" were published based on this trailer.
 I have the magazine and someday want Mr. Wonderful to make me one.
 I mean, you can't have too many teardrops.

 The back hatch lifts high enough to allow access through the screen door that folds down when not in use.

 Kenskill made quality teardrop trailers but branched out into "stand-up" in the late 1940s.
 The first trailer was basically a teardrop that you could stand up in, but the later trailers sometimes had the kitchen over the axle, the bed in the middle, and a sitting area in the back.

 This is an awesome trailer and even more awesome inside.
 She has a smaller one that is featured in the Halloween Trailer Decorations Lens.

 Bowlus Road Chief

-The link below is full of information on the Bowlus.
-The picture was borrowed from the site but we did see one at the Cottonwood Rally.
-The minute he pulled in, literally every camper left their campsite to go and see it, It took several hours before he was able to move on.
+The picture above was borrowed from the Bowlus site, but we did see one at the Cottonwood Rally.
+The minute he pulled in, literally every camper left their campsite to go and see it.
+It took several hours before he was able to move on.
 What a totally incredible trailer.

-6/25/2012 - One of these just came up for sale on the Vintage Travel Trailer Aficionados Facebook page.
-It was lasted on eBay for $90,000.00.
+6/25/2012 Update: One of these just came up for sale on the Vintage Travel Trailer Aficionados Facebook page.
+It was listed on eBay for $90,000.
 It was one of the few times I wished I were rich.
 It is a beauty.

-I am not fond of Airstreams but must admit that the only one I would have is a Vintage Bambi.
-It is the best designed small trailer that I have seen and even has a bathroom.
+I am not fond of Airstreams, but I must admit that the only one I would have is a Vintage Bambi.
+It is the best designed small trailer that I have seen, and it even has a bathroom.
 It is pretty amazing.